 Here are five UTM parameters that are used for tracking visitors:

-The reason why I explained these UTM parameters is that you’re going to need to fill up the UTM parameters form in the next step.
+The reason why we explained these UTM parameters is that you’re going to need to fill up the UTM parameters form in the next step.

 It’ll hardly take a minute to insert a UTM parameter into a URL for your campaign.
 There are online tools that help you generate UTM-based URLs for the campaign.
 Not only do they bring accuracy to the job, but they also help speed up the process.